masyl/cook/doc/roadmap.md

 - Clean all to-do's
 - register helpers, tags, filters and etc through a "use" method
 - The lexer should return tokens as objects instead of arrays for better inspection
-- Refactoring: getPartial() should removed. partial should be a single call and not chained calls
 - Escaping for "{" and "}"
-- reusing partials as functions
 - "eval" and eval() for evaluating funex expressions on the fly (inline or from vars)
 - Allow running in "bouble braket" mode for outputting json